syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 {% endhighlight %}

-Run the previous sample to get the following output on iOS device.
+If we run the above sample, the below output will appears on iOS device as shown below.
 ![](GettingStarted_images/DefaultAppearance.png)

-## Customize positioning
+## Customizing Positioning

-The SfPopupLayout allows showing the pop-up content at various positions.
+SfPopupLayout allows you to show the Popup content at various position based on the requirement.

-The following list of options are available to position the SfPopupLayout in the desired position.
+Following are the list of options available to position the SfPopupLayout in your desired position

-* [SfPopupLayout.IsOpen](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~IsOpen.html): Shows the SfPopupLayout at the center.
+* [SfPopupLayout.IsOpen](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~IsOpen.html) property - Shows SfPopupLayout at the center.
-* [SfPopupLayout.Show()](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Show.html): Similar as SfPopupLayout.IsOpen property.
+* [SfPopupLayout.Show()](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Show.html) - It is similar to SfPopupLayout.IsOpen property.
-* [SfPopupLayout.Show(x-position, y-position)](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Show.html): Shows the SfPopupLayout at the specified X and y position.
+* [SfPopupLayout.Show(x-position, y-position)](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Show.html) - Shows SfPopupLayout at the specified X and y position.
-* [SfPopupLayout.ShowAtTouchPoint()](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~ShowAtTouchPoint.html): Shows the SfPopupLayout at the touch point.
+* [SfPopupLayout.ShowAtTouchPoint()](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~ShowAtTouchPoint.html) - Shows SfPopupLayout at the touch point.
-* [SfPopupLayout.ShowRelativeToView(View, RelativePosition)](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~ShowRelativeToView.html): Shows the SfPopupLayout at any of the 8 positions relative to the specified view.
+* [SfPopupLayout.ShowRelativeToView(View, RelativePosition)](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~ShowRelativeToView.html) - Choose to show SfPopupLayout at any of the 8 positions relative to the specified view.

-## Customizing layouts
+## Customizing Layouts

-By default, you can choose from the following available layouts in the SfPopupLayout using the property [SfPopupLayout.AppearanceMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html).
+By default, you can choose from the following layouts available in SfPopupLayout using the property [SfPopupLayout.AppearanceMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html).

-* [OneButton](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html): Shows the SfPopupLayout with one button in the footer view.
+* [OneButton](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html) - Shows SfPopupLayout with OneButton in the FooterView.
 This is the default value.
-* [TwoButton](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html): Shows the SfPopupLayout with two buttons in the footer view.
+* [TwoButton](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html) - Shows SfPopupLayout with TwoButtons in the FooterView.

-You can also customize the entire view of the pop-up by loading the templates or custom views for the header, body, and footer.
+* You can also customize the entire view of the popup by loading templates or custom views individually for the header, body and footer of the popup.

-### Adding UILabel as the content view of the SfPopupLayout
+### Adding a UILabel as the ContentView of the SfPopupLayout

-Any view can be added as the pop-up content using the [SfPopupLayout.PopupView.ContentView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.PopupView~ContentView.html) property to refresh it.
-Refer to the following code example in which a UILabel is added as pop-up content.
+Any view can be added as the popup content using the [SfPopupLayout.PopupView.ContentView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.PopupView~ContentView.html) property to refresh it.
+Refer to the following code example in which a UILabel is added as popup content:

 {% highlight c# %}